Differentiable latent structure discovery for interpretable forecasting in clinical time series: Results

 \subsubsection{Short-term forecast}

 In the short-term forecasting task, StructGP outperformed the independent-task baseline, achieving an average RMSE of 0.68 [95\% CI: 0.63–0.74] compared to 0.88 [0.83–0.94] (Table~\ref{tab:shorterm}).
-With three input tasks (NE, Cr, MAP), the explicit graphical structure provided no benefit over an unconstrained model (average RMSE 0.68 [0.63–0.74] vs. 0.65 [0.60–0.71]).
+With three input tasks (NE, Cr, MBP), the explicit graphical structure provided no benefit over an unconstrained model (average RMSE 0.68 [0.63–0.74] vs. 0.65 [0.60–0.71]).
 However, when 15 additional input tasks were included, the structured formulation became essential, yielding a markedly lower average RMSE (0.63 [0.58–0.69]) compared to the unstructured variant (3.02 [2.85–3.18]), and substantially better calibration (0.96 [0.95–0.97] vs. 0.84 [0.82–0.86]).
+StructGP achieved performance comparable to GraFITi, with an average RMSE of 0.63 [0.58–0.69] versus 0.62 [0.56–0.67].
 Finally, relaxing the assumption of shared observation noise and learning task-specific noise variances consistently improved performance across all settings.

 In Figure~\ref{fig:graph}, we illustrate the learned dependency structures for three StructGP variants reported in Table~\ref{tab:shorterm}.
-In panel A, a red link between MAP and NE, indicate that an increase in MAP is associated with a decrease in NE, whereas a black link between Cr and NE indicates that an increase in Cr is associated with a increase in NE.
+In panel A, a red link between MBP and NE, indicate that an increase in MBP is associated with a decrease in NE, whereas a black link between Cr and NE indicates that an increase in Cr is associated with a increase in NE.
 In panel~B, a model with additional feature tasks, where “1” denotes a constant (intercept) pseudo-task, and “NE–2h” represents the 2-hour lagged version of NE.
 Here, NE–2h is associated with increases in both Cr and NE.